-- Balance sheets show the financial position of a business at a given moment in time (usually at the end of an accounting period), and change every time an accounting transaction takes place.
+- Balance sheets show the financial position of a business at a given moment in time (usually at the end of an accounting period).
+The balance sheet changes every time an accounting transaction takes place.

-- A balance sheet must always balance and the layout of the balance sheet reflects the accounting equation Assets = Liabilities + Owners Equity.
+- It is important to realize that a balance sheet must always balance.
+The layout of the balance sheet reflects the accounting equation Assets = Liabilities + Owners Equity.

 - Inventory is created by incurring costs.
 These costs are shown on the balance sheet as an asset, under the heading of inventory until the goods are sold.
 When the goods are sold, the costs are transferred as an expense to the income statement under the heading of cost of goods sold.

-- Long terms assets in the balance sheet are costs incurred on capital items used in the business such as machinery and equipment.
+- Long terms assets in the balance sheet are costs incurred on capital items.
+Such items are used in the business and include machinery and equipment.
 These costs are transferred to the income statement over the lifetime of the asset as an expense called depreciation.

 - Liabilities and owners equity are used to provide finance to fund the acquisition of assets.

-- Retained earnings belong to the owners of the business and together with capital injected by the owners (usually as cash), forms the equity of the business.
+- Retained earnings belong to the owners of the business.
+Together with capital injected by the owners (usually as cash), retained earnings forms the equity of the business.

 - The income statement shows how income for the period was earned.

 - The basic form of the income statement is Revenue – Expenditure = Net Income.

 - To make the income statement more informative, expenditure is separated into cost of goods sold, operating expenses, depreciation, finance costs, and tax expense.
 Additionally, a subtotal is drawn after each type of expenditure.